data-intuitive/diflow/README.md

 ## Remark

-DiFlow is heavily based on `viash` which will be open sourced early 2020.
+In order to use DiFlow efficiently, it is recommended to generate the NextFlow module code rather than manually code it.
+We use __`viash`__ for this and will open source it early 2020.